 Light or heavy load?
 For each situation there’s a need, I guess.
 It’s as owning more than one trekking backpack: you don’t want to carry a 70-liter backpack in a single day trek.
 Then again, you couldn’t fit a tent and a sleeping bag in a 28-liter one.

 I’m a shoulder bag guy, by the way.

 Whenever I feel like strolling with my Leica M3, I pick my favorite bag, a small National Geographic Earth Explorer NG 2300 shoulder bag.
 It has a little removable insert that can hold two extra lenses or a small camera and an extra lens.
 It’s great for a book or notepad if I decide to stop for a cup of tea somewhere.

 If the weather isn’t looking so nice, I like to take out my Lowepro Streamline 250.
-It’s a bit like my favorite National Geographic, but it seems to handle a light rain better since it’s not canvas.
+It seems to handle a light rain better than the NG 2300 since it’s not canvas.
 I’ve also used it on short treks, but I don’t know if I’d recommend a shoulder bag for that for anyone else.

 If a heavy rain is coming, I have another Lowepro, a Pro Messenger 160 AW.
 It’s heavier and larger, but it has a rain cover.
 I rarely use it, but it’s probably my toughest bag.

 Whenever I think of spending the night out, there’s my biggest bag, another National Geographic model, the Explorer NG 2478.
-It’s huge but comfortable to carry, and has two removable independent inserts.
+It’s huge, but comfortable to carry, and has two removable independent inserts.
 I can carry two or even three cameras in it, some clothes, a book and a notebook or tablet.
-It’s also pretty useful when I have to carry loads of equipment to a class or studio.
+Also, it’s pretty useful to carry loads of equipment to a class or studio.